Outstanding Contributions

 Author's Note

-As an Equal Rights Amendment enthusiast, I believe in recognizing and honoring the accomplishments of early Utah women throughout history.
-It's essential to acknowledge the enduring legacy of these women who, despite facing social, economic, professional, and political marginalization, have made a lasting impact on our society.
+As an Equal Rights Amendment enthusiast, I am committed to recognizing and honoring the accomplishments of early Utah women throughout history.
+This webpage is dedicated to acknowledging the enduring legacy of these women who, despite facing social, economic, professional, and political marginalization, have made a lasting impact on our society.
 By learning about the leadership achievements of Utah women, we can truly appreciate their contributions.
 Additionally, we can explore the history and leadership of equal rights for all and discuss strategies to encourage more people to engage in politics to uphold equal rights.
 Utah women were trailblazers in the areas of equality, voting rights, education, employment, and access, making significant strides that were ahead of their time.
 Unfortunately, this fact is often overlooked by the rest of the country.
-The purpose of this webpage is to reclaim and celebrate our influential history.
+The purpose of this webpage is to reclaim and celebrate our influential history, and to inspire engagement in equal rights advocacy.

 When writing about individuals for our history website, I choose to use their first name to acknowledge all individuals who contribute to and advocate for our community's causes.
 Our patriarchal culture often expects to recognize women's advocacy, contributions, and achievements using their husbands' last names instead of their own.
 However, in the spirit of inclusivity, equality, and recognizing each individual's unique identity, I have decided to use their first names throughout the website.
 This decision reaffirms our commitment to these values and highlights the significant role of women's advocacy in our community.